-- 4. Press enter to highlight the next digit; - 5.
-Pressing enter key ((1)) on last digit will confirm the password.
+- 3. Use the arrow keys to set the first digit of the password; - 4.
+Press enter to highlight the next digit; - 5.
+Pressing enter key on last digit will confirm the password.

 If the entered password is correct, the MCD will revert to the previous screen.
 Access to restricted screens is allowed.